 - SAGs can be signaled by patting your hand on the top of your helmet.
 If a roving SAG passes you by on the road and everything is OK and you don’t need their assistance, give a nod, but don’t use your hands.

 - Fast riders may not see the roving SAGs too often.
 The Roving SAGs will generally be from the middle to the end of the riders.

-- SAGs will pick up riders off the route at sunset.
+- The designated SAG and roving SAGs will pick up riders off the route at sunset.

 - BRAN has adopted advance SAG guidelines.
 In simple terms if you haven’t reached a certain point on the route by a certain time, the roving SAGs will pick you up and take you to that point.
 Advance SAG guidelines and times will be posted at the luggage truck, at the BRAN Camp Headquarters, and at the individual stationary SAG stops.

 - Late in the day, roving SAGs must cover a lot of miles.
 Riders are encouraged to give them a wide berth.
 Also, if it is raining or the ground is wet, roving SAGs sometimes are not able to pull off the road due to soft shoulders.
 They may be stopped on the road, so please don’t run into them.